code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 In the `Sender` class, the `KafkaTemplate` is auto-wired as the creation will be done further below in a separate `SenderConfig` class.

-For this example we will use the `send()` method that takes as input a `String` payload that needs to be sent.
+For this example, we will use the `send()` method that takes as input a `String` payload that needs to be sent.

 > Note that the Kafka broker default settings cause it to auto-create a topic when a request for an unknown topic is received.